 So my conclusion is similar to what you find in research: Shatavari seems to be awesome.

-Regarding hormones Omega-3 works like shatavari.
+Regarding hormones, Omega-3 works like shatavari.
 It contains lignans, an estrogen-like chemical.
 It makes sense to use several of these weak estrogens.
-Combining them should help provide a baseline of signalling similar to estrogen.
+Combining them should help provide a baseline of signaling similar to estrogen.
 Meaning that your body thinks it has enough “real” estrogen, even when it doesn’t.

 I have been taking Omega-3 regularly since I decided to finally get rid of my hormonal acne once and for all.
 And what can I say?

 If you are not sure which supplements for hormonal acne to try, don’t skip this one!
+Even if you don’t want to take Omega-3 for hormonal acne, take it anyways.
 It has countless benefits for many other areas of your life, too.

 Chasteberry or vitex is one of the first supplements that come to mind when we talk about anything hormone related.
 It seems like it gets recommended for each and every hormonal imbalance a woman might have.